• Skip to primary navigation

 The After Detox Detox: Post-Acute Withdrawal Syndrome

-Post-acute withdrawal syndrome occurs because even after the substances are cleared from the body and brain and acute withdrawal is over, the brain system takes a longer time than a detox period to fully recover.
-As the reward system in the brain repairs itself, post-acute symptoms show up as the result of long-term changes in the brain.
-In order to regain fully normal functioning after detox, the brain needs a long period of time to repair itself.
-This can take anywhere from six to eighteen months, depending on the individual patient and the duration and details of their substance use.
-During this time, the individual will likely experience some post-acute withdrawal symptoms as the brain heals.
+Post-acute withdrawal syndrome occurs because the nervous system still needs time to recover once substances are cleared from the body and brain and acute withdrawal ends.
+As the reward system in the brain repairs itself, post-acute symptoms may manifest.
+The repair process can take anywhere from 4 to 6 months or longer, depending on the individual and the duration and nature of their substance use.

 Common Symptoms of Post-Acute Withdrawal

-Post-acute withdrawal symptoms are not as intense as symptoms during the detox process, but they can be disruptive and uncomfortable.
-For patients who are unaware of post-acute withdrawal syndrome, these symptoms can be alarming.
-Fortunately, they are not permanent.
-Some of the most common symptoms of post-acute withdrawal syndrome are:
+Post-acute withdrawal symptoms aren’t as intense as those experienced during the detox process, but they can be disruptive and uncomfortable.
+These temporary symptoms can be alarming for those who don’t know they might develop post-acute withdrawal syndrome.
+Some of the most common symptoms of PAWS include:

-• Anhedonia (inability to derive joy/happiness from any normally pleasurable activities, like hobbies, eating, etc.)
+• Anhedonia, an inability to derive joy from any normally pleasurable activities

 • Depression